Actions

 Overview

 Once an action is authored and published in Agent Studio, developers must implement the handler code that executes the action in your application.
-The agent routes user intent → your handler runs business logic → results return to the agent.

 1. Accessing Actions